 Technically, The Airplane Restaurant in Colorado fits in the bar location and layout sections of this article.
 This spot is aviation themed.
 It takes that theme to the next level with an actual, retired Boeing KC-97 tanker serving as the building of the bar.
 This may be out of reach for many bar owners, however it’s a staple of the practice of building around the design of your bar.

 The Chandelier bar in The Cosmopolitan in Las Vegas has designed their bar to a level beyond what anyone would expect.
+They even exceed expectations of Valentine’s day promotion ideas for restaurants.
 When you get a drink at The Chandelier, you’re literally in and under a larger-than-life chandelier.
 The Chandelier is on the extremely large scale.
 That said, the practice of creating a work of art that is a function of your bar is something every bar can do.

 The SafeHouse in Milwaukee is another truly one-of-a-kind bar in terms of design.
 Every inch of The SafeHouse is themed around spies and the spy lifestyle.
 When I say every inch, I mean it.
 From the bar to the bathrooms to the hidden passages, everything in this amazing spot says “we’re a place for spies.”
 When patrons visit this spot, they feel like they’re undercover agents.
 When it comes to great bar design, it doesn’t get better than inspiring your guests to take on the theme within themselves.